scott20050218/Information-Retrieval-xu/High-Net-Worth Digital Platform.md

 ### Expectations & Motivations
 - **Privacy & Security**: A foundational requirement—not just a feature.
 Demand top-tier protection for conversations, data, and identity.
-- **Exclusivity & Belonging**: The membership门槛 acts as a value filter.
+- **Exclusivity & Belonging**: The membership acts as a value filter.
 Users seek trusted circles with peers or higher-caliber individuals.

 ### Competitive Landscape Analysis
 | Platform      | Strengths                                  | Improvement Opportunities                |